bastibe/python-soundfile/README.rst

 has a specific sample rate, data format and a set number of channels.

-If a file is opened, it is kept open for as long as the SoundFile object exists and closes automatically when it goes out of scope.
-You can also use the `close()` method to close SoundFile objects explicitly.
-Alternatively, there is a context managers, which opens and closes the file automatically:
+If a file is opened, it is kept open for as long as the SoundFile object exists and closes when the object is garbage collected.
+Use the ``close()`` method or the context manager to close the file
+explicitly:

 .. code:: python